Dulcima (1971 film): Plot

 In town, Dulcima spots Ashby and purposely gets the same bus home as he does and they exchange glances.
 Getting off the bus at the same stop, they chat as they walk along the track which leads to both of their dwellings, and he picks some wild flowers and gives them to her.

 Later, responding to Ashby's invitation, Dulcima goes to Ashby's cottage, and they have tea together.

 Parker begins repeatedly asking Dulcima to marry him, but she keeps saying she wants to wait a bit.
 As part of his attempts to persuade her, he buys a TV set so that they would have something to do on winter evenings when they are married, and promises her more money, even revealing the hoard of cash which he is unaware she already knows about.

 Later, on an impulse, Parker rushes into town as the shops are closing for the day, and buys a wedding dress for Dulcima and puts it into a gift box.
 But when he invites Dulcima to see what he has for her, she tells him she is going out to visit her family.
 Suspicious because she is dressed up in some of her new clothes, he follows her and sees her meet Ashby in a field, kiss him and head off toward his house.
 Parker presumably believes this is "Albert", whom he has never knowingly seen.
 Ashby and Dulcima go dancing.
 Parker gets drunk and becomes violent and abusive when she returns.
 She says she will leave in the morning and locks herself in her room.
 Parker smashes up the living room, including the new TV, and tears up the unwanted wedding dress, but then remorsefully pleads forgiveness through her locked bedroom door.
 She remains silent.

-Next morning, Dulcima sees Ashby come into the farmyard through her bedroom window.
-Going downstairs, the sight of the ruined wedding dress and a wedding ring in a box move her to tears.
-There is no sign of Parker.
+Next morning, from her bedroom window, Dulcima sees Ashby come into the farmyard.
+Going downstairs, the sight of the ruined wedding dress and a wedding ring in a box move her to tears, but there is no sign of Parker.
 Joining Ashby outside, she tearfully tells him she cannot go with him as she is too worried about Parker.
-Ashby says "You'd better stay then", just before Parker shoots him dead from an attic window.
+Ashby tells her "You'd better stay then", just before Parker shoots him dead from an attic window.